Revelation 17 posts:

 Sadly, we are seeing history repeat itself; America has no intention of submitting to the rising Russia-China world order.
 The same warning that Jeremiah tried to give ancient Israel could apply today.
 America may think that she has to defend the world for God and democracy and freedom.
 But military action is not God’s way of doing it.
 And she is unaware of her perilous predicament, that she herself has become an oppressive Harlot and a reproach to the cause of God.
 God is not on her side.
 And the forces rising against her are being favored by the hand of God (as we learn in the next verse).

 Because of her sins, America has reached the point of no return.
 The only wise strategy left now is to surrender.
 And if she could submit to the “yoke”, her ruin would be less catastrophic.
 By resisting it so fiercely, as she is doing now and will continue to do probably, the end result will be utter devastation.
 (See articles here in Appendix 3.)
-As it was for ancient Israel when she became a harlot, so history will repeat itself… because we never learn from history.
+As it was for ancient Israel when she became a harlot, so history will repeat itself… because we humans never seem to learn from history.

 For God has put it into their hearts to fulfill His purpose, to be of one mind, and to give their kingdom to the beast (17:17)